SPRING STOMP

 Why?
 We love it and want to share!

-This Hoedown started over 25 years ago as a getaway and fundraiser for the gay country western dancers who were dancing there asses off at Arlington Street Church.
+This Hoedown started over 25 years ago as a getaway and fundraiser for the gay country western dancers who were dancing their asses off at Arlington Street Church.
 Gays for Patsy took over a few years after and has been running it for more than 20 years now.

 Pricing